-- 5. MILITARY PERSONNEL - a.
-PRESENCE IN NEW JERSEY DUE TO MILITARY SERVICE: As a general rule, in the absence of any intention to effect a change of domicile, the domicile of a New Jersey resident is not affected or changed by reason of his/her entry into the military service.
+5. MILITARY PERSONNEL

+a.
+PRESENCE IN NEW JERSEY DUE TO SERVICE: As a general rule, in the absence of any intention to effect a change of domicile, the domicile of a New Jersey resident is not affected or changed by reason of his/her entry into the military service.
 By action of the New Jersey legislature (N.J.S.A.
 18A: 62-4.1), United States military personnel and their dependents that are living in New Jersey shall be regarded as residents of the state for tuition purposes.
-Once a member of the United States Military domiciled in NJ (or his or her dependents) is enrolled at Rutgers, provided that the member of the armed forces was on active duty for a period of more than 30 days at the inception of enrollment at Rutgers, in-state tuition rates will continue to apply while such student is continuously enrolled at Rutgers, notwithstanding a subsequent change in the permanent duty station of the member of the armed forces to a location outside of New Jersey. - b.
-NONRESIDENT TUITION RATE FOR NEW JERSEY NATIONAL GUARD MEMBERS PROHIBITED 18A:62-21.1 c.
-NJ TEAM Act 18A:62-4.1a and 18A:62-4.1b
+Once a member of the United States Military domiciled in NJ (or his or her dependents) is enrolled at Rutgers, provided that the member of the armed forces was on active duty for a period of more than 30 days at the inception of enrollment at Rutgers, in-state tuition rates will continue to apply while such student is continuously enrolled at Rutgers, notwithstanding a subsequent change in the permanent duty station of the member of the armed forces to a location outside of New Jersey.

-No public institution of higher education in this State shall impose a nonresident tuition rate or differential fee on a member of the New Jersey National Guard.
+- b.
+NONRESIDENT TUITION RATE FOR NEW JERSEY NATIONAL GUARD MEMBERS PROHIBITED 18A:62-21.1 - No public institution of higher education in this State shall impose a nonresident tuition rate or differential fee on a member of the New Jersey National Guard.